-The Read Right Primary Core Curriculum and Reading Intervention Programs
+The Difference You Seek: K-3 Primary Core Curriculum and Grade 2 – 12 Reading Intervention

-Read Right methodology is a significantly different approach to reading development fully grounded in scientific studies associated with: how very young children teach themselves to read before starting school (the work of education researcher Dolores Durkin); the neuroscience documenting how individuals overcome brain injury (see “neural plasticity”); and how virtually all humans figure out how to perform complex processes (see Jean Piaget’s renowned studies of young children).
+Read Right methodology is a significantly different approach to reading development fully grounded in scientific studies associated with: (1) how very young children teach themselves to read before starting school (the work of education researcher Dolores Durkin); (2) the neuroscience documenting how individuals overcome brain injury (see “neural plasticity”); (3) how virtually all humans figure out how to perform complex processes (see Jean Piaget’s renowned studies of young children); and more.
+Explore the phenomenal results achieved with Special Education students on our “Special Education” page (see menu to left).

-Read Right methodology has been around for nearly 40 years, working quietly in homes, schools, colleges, adult literacy sites, and even prison systems to rapidly improve reading ability.
+Read Right methodology emerged 40 years in schools, colleges, adult literacy sites, and even prison systems to rapidly improve reading ability.
 Our data is exceptional and it is available to you upon request.

 Today, Read Right methodology is available to K-12 schools in these forms: